-This post contains an affiliate link.
+This post contains a affiliate links.
 Thanks for your support!
-Plan to Eat is one of my favorite places on the Internet and I’ve been a member since 2011.
+Plan to Eat is one of my favorite places on the Internet and I’ve been a paying member since 2011.
 Enjoy!

 But, planning for and preparing food is a big deal.

 Especially for a homeschooling family where chances are almost everyone is home for three meals a day.

 Add in food allergies and sensitivities that mean no prepared foods and it’s almost a full time job.